jantman/pizero-gpslog/README.rst

   5. When finished, unmount, ``sync`` and remove the SD card.

 6. Put the SD card in your Pi and plug it in.
 If you're going to be connecting directly with a keyboard and monitor, do so.
 If you configured WiFi (or want to use a USB Ethernet adapter) and have everything setup correctly, it should eventually connect to your network.
 If you have issues with a USB Ethernet adapter, try letting the Pi boot up (give it 2-3 minutes) and *then* plug in the adapter.
 7. Log in.
 The default user is named "pi" with a default password of "raspberry".
 Run sudo `raspi-config <https://github.com/RPi-Distro/raspi-config>`_ to set things like the locale and timezone.
 Personally, I usually leave the ``pi`` user password at its default for devices that will never be on an untrusted network.
+If using a SPI e-Ink display, as recommended, enable the SPI kernel module via ``raspi-config``.
 Reboot as needed.
 8. ``sudo apt-get update && sudo apt-get install haveged git python3-gpiozero python3-setuptools python3-pip gpsd``
+9. If using an e-Ink display such as the one recommended: ``sudo apt-get install python3-pil python3-numpy && sudo pip3 install RPi.GPIO``
 10. Run ``sudo pip3 install pizero-gpslog && sudo pizero-gpslog-install``.
 The installer, ``pizero-gpslog-install``, templates out a systemd unit file, reloads systemd, and enables the unit.
 Environment variables to set for the service are taken from command line arguments; see ``pizero-gpslog-install --help`` for details.
 They can be changed after install by editing ``/etc/systemd/system/pizero-gpslog.service``
 11. If you're ready, ``sudo systemctl start pizero-gpslog`` to start it.
 Otherwise, it will start on the next boot.
 12. Find out the USB vendor and product IDs for your GPS.
 My BU-353S4 uses a Prolific PL2303 serial chipset (vendor 067b product 2303) which is disabled by default in the Debian gpsd udev rules.
 Look at ``/lib/udev/rules.d/60-gpsd.rules``.
 If your GPS is commented out like mine, uncomment it and save the file.